-Ways to Make Money as a Travel Agent:
+Ways to Make Money as a Travel Agent

-As a home-based travel agent, you'll collaborate with a host agency, and earn a commission on all travel arrangements you book.
+As a home-based travel agent, you'll collaborate with a host agency, and earn a commission on all the travel arrangements you book.
 Not sure where to get started?
 Companies like Cruise Planners offers a home-based franchise opportunity that gives you the training and tools necessary to run your own business from home.
-Best of all it's 100 percent flexible (you can book travel anytime during the day or night)!
+Best of all, it's 100 percent flexible (you can book travel anytime during the day or night)!